Best soil management practices

 Tourism

-Booklet Soil management practices in the Alps presents seventeen soil management practices in Alpine countries: i.e., Austria, Italy, France, Germany, Switzerland, and Slovenia.
-It reflects the diversity of soil and environmental management approaches used in the area, and the existing sustainable soil and nature protection management in different sectors and industries, mainly in agriculture, forestry, sports, and tourism.
+Bellow is a interactive map, representing the seventeen soil management practices in different Alpine countries.
+It reflects the diversity of soil and environmental management approaches used in the area, and the existing sustainable soil and nature protection management in different sectors and industries; mainly in agriculture, forestry, sports, and tourism: